1. Home

 To clone a Templated Experience, hover your mouse over that area of the screen as shown below.

-Clone a Landing Page
+How to Clone a Landing Page

 Within a Templated Experience, you can clone a Landing Page if you want to rapidly build Landing Pages with the same or similar layouts instead of starting over completely each time you create one.